Dutch Quirk #92: Be weird pyromaniacs about fireworks

 Well, that depends.
 Fireworks in the Netherlands aren’t for the faint of heart — if you’re easily spooked by loud noises and fire, it’s probably best to stay inside and keep the windows shut.

-Unfortunately, for all you little pyromaniacs out there, past incidences have gotten so bad that the local municipalities have announced a formal ban on fireworks for the third year in a row.
+Unfortunately, for all you little pyromaniacs out there, past incidences have gotten so bad that some local municipalities have announced a formal ban on fireworks.
 Yikes.

 Otherwise, we’d encourage everyone to take part in this festive Dutch tradition very safely and within Dutch rules and regulations for fireworks.
 But until then, you’ll have to find another way to celebrate the New Year.